mxbmrp3

 3. Right-click drag to reposition elements

-4. Press Tilde (~) or click the [=] settings button to customize visibility, scale, opacity, and more
+4. Press Tilde (~) (the key below Esc) or click the settings button in the top-right to customize visibility, scale, opacity, and more

 See Installation for detailed setup instructions.